Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Use `*` value for allowing all mime types in an upload field.
 * Fixed several problems in example data helper.
 * Minor cosmetical improvement for auto completion based relation editing.
+* Skip client-side past and future validation for empty date values.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)